 8 Not Recommended: Spray dish soap on the weeds.

 - Dish soap is actually synthetic detergent.
 It breaks down oils and waxes on surfaces and, because of these properties, will kill or weaken plants—not just weeds—indescriminately so it is not recommended.

-- If you read the ingredients in many dish soaps, you can see that these are not substances that should be introduced to our soil or water.
+- If you read the ingredients in many dish soaps, you can see that these are not things that should be introduced to our soil or water.